 Hayir – No

-Always Bargain When Shopping at the Bazaar
+Always Bargain When Shopping in the Markets

 When buying something in Istanbul bazaars, be sure to bargain.
 In this way, you won’t only reduce the price (which is initially very high), but also pay tribute to local customs.
 Bargaining is part of a local culture and every local does it.